Help using lightpollutionmap.info

 Positions the screen where the user is located.
 The location is provided by a HTML5 Gelocation API using GPS, GeoIP, Cell network or other means.

 Measure the distance and azimuth.
 Left click to start the measurement, double click to end.
 Azimuth is available if the line is not segmented and it represents the angle from start of the line to the end.
 Multiple measurements are supported.
 To clear all measurements, click again on the ruler icon to deactivate it.
+Clicking on the red X will remove all measurements from the map.

 Prints the map to a PNG image.